 Introduction and context

 As across much of the western world, there is a plethora of emotive rhetoric in the UK surrounding concerns with children’s health and in particular, with levels of obesity.
 Concerns are currently being expressed that nearly one third of children aged 2 to 15 are overweight or obese (Gov.UK, 2017).
-This is hardly new (Everley & Macfadyen, 2015) but has sustained a position in public consciousness as children are becoming obese at an earlier and earlier age with concerns that physical activity may be declining from the age of 7yrs (Griffiths et.al, 2013, Farooq et.al.
+This is a concern that has clearly existed for a number of years (Everley & Macfadyen, 2015) and is one that has sustained a position in public consciousness.
+Indeed, recent evidence associated with this issue indicates that children are becoming obese at an earlier and earlier age with suggestions that physical activity may be declining from the age of 7yrs (Griffiths et.al, 2013, Farooq et.al.
 2017).

 This is of concern not only because of the physical health implications but the potential social and psychological development consequences that this may ultimately have.
-Indeed, much of the rhetoric surrounding issues of physical activity and obesity has been framed in the language of deficit (R Bailey, Hillman, Arent, & Petitpas) and conveys an implicit tone of moral rectitude associated with a lack of activity.
+Indeed, much of the rhetoric surrounding issues of physical activity and obesity has been framed in the language of deficit (Bailey, Hillman, Arent &Petitpas, 2012) and conveys a tone of moral rectitude associated with a lack of activity.
 This study seeks to challenge such symbolically negative messages and argues for the need to incorporate positive ways in which children’s perceptions of physical activity might contribute to informing interventions that schools might employ to ultimately support children’s development of positive physical health behaviours.
 Placing emphasis on what is valued by children, should help form the basis of our endeavours to encourage the enjoyment of physical activity and resultant health benefits that may ensue.

 On a formal level, children have the right to be consulted on policy making issues that specifically affect them (Cremin, Mason, & Busher, 2011); informally, practitioners working with children will recognise the value of collaborating with children in matters that concern them, and the empowering nature of that consultation for all involved (Rudduck & Flutter, 2004).
 This would therefore indicate that it is essential to understand subjective experience of physical activity and give children voice in planning of effective health behaviour interventions.

-Studies of children’s physical activity (PA) to date have largely focussed on measuring levels of engagement objectively, both in terms of initial engagement (R Bailey et al., 2013a; R Bailey, Hillman, Arent, & Petitpas, 2013b; Huddleston, Barry, & Caputo, 2016) and in response to activity interventions (Ignico & Ethridge, 2006; Noonan, Boddy, Fairclough, & Knowles, 2016; Vidoni & Ignico, 2010).
+Studies of children’s physical activity (PA) to date have largely focussed on measuring levels of engagement objectively, both in terms of initial engagement (Bailey et.al., 2013, Huddleston, Barry & Caputo, 2016) and in response to activity interventions (Ignico & Ethridge, 2006; Noonan, Boddy, Fairclough, & Knowles, 2016; Vidoni & Ignico, 2010).

-Whilst valuable in themselves, such investigations do not incorporate within their scope the nature of the context within which children take part in PA.
-As argued above, it is the subjective experience of PA which may have greatest effect on participation (Everley & Macfadyen, 2015; Jago et al., 2009).
-This highlights a distinct need for qualitative investigations(Garcia et al., 2016)that can establish an understanding of subjective experience, the meanings of which can be used in interventions aiming to generate positive orientations towards physical activity; if children have positive experiences of PA this is likely to underpin long term engagement (Nielsen, Grønfeldt, Toftegaard-Støckel, & Andersen, 2012).
+Whilst valuable in themselves, such investigations do not incorporate within their scope the nature of the context within which children take part in physical activity.
+As argued above, it is the subjective experience of engagement that may have greatest effect on participation (Everley and Macfadyen, 2015, Jago, Brockman, Fox, Cartwright, Page and Thompson, 2009).
+This highlights a distinct need for qualitative investigations (Garcia, Sirard, Larsen, Bruening, Wall &Neumark-Sztainer, 2016) ) that can establish an understanding of subjective experience, the meanings of which can be used in interventions aiming to generate positive orientations towards physical activity; if children have positive experiences of PA this is likely to underpin long term engagement (Nielsen, Grønfeldt, Toftegaard-Støckel, & Andersen, 2012).